mushcatshiro/CS-basics/Software Engineering/aws/database.md

 > provisioned RDS instance size and EBS volume type/size to be specified.

-Auto scaling of RDS can be setup such that the storage increase dynamically by setting a maximum storage threshold e.g. free storage is < 10% of provisioned storage.
+Autoscaling of RDS can be setup such that the storage increase dynamically by setting a maximum storage threshold e.g. free storage is < 10% of provisioned storage.
 Auto scaling is suitable for unpredictable workloads.